kuldeepsingh93/react-native-dragging-list/README.md

 <h1> </h1>

+**NOTE**:
-**NOTE**: It is highly recommended to give same height to all list items otherwise you may face some issues using this package.
+1. It is highly recommended to give same height to all list items otherwise you may face some issues using this package.
+2. Don't forget to give ```flex: 1``` styling to the ```<View>``` inside which you use this component otherwise the list will not be visible as it will take default height as 0.